jamcha-aa/init/README.md

 - "C-t" works as "C-x o"

 ### Install
-- Put init.el, environment, elisp into the .emacs.d.
+- Put init.el, environment, elisp, conf, and org into the .emacs.d.
 - Install packages of the previous section.
   + Edit org-capture section as you want.
   + When you use Windows, put [SKK-JISYO.L](http://openlab.ring.gr.jp/skk/wiki/wiki.cgi?page=SKK%BC%AD%BD%F1#p7) and [dict folder (in cmigemo)](https://www.kaoriya.net/software/cmigemo/) to your home directory.